srl295/srl295.github.io/source/_posts/full-stack-enablement.md

 Support through W3C’s Layout & Typography project:  [https://www.w3.org/International/layout][w3clayout]
   - From website:  “The W3C needs to make sure that the text layout and typographic needs of scripts and languages around the world are built in to technologies such as HTML, CSS, SVG, etc. so that Web pages and eBooks can look and behave as people expect around the world.”

+The [text-rendering tests][textrenderingtests] can be useful to determine if OpenType font rendering is correct.

 **OS-level support**
 - Desktop support